mbimbij/aws-serverless-cicd-demo/README.md

 This project is a support for the following blog article [https://joseph-mbimbi.fr/blog/serverless-cicd-demo-1](https://joseph-mbimbi.fr/blog/serverless-cicd-demo-1) (blog article only in french for the moment)

+It is the improved, enhanced and step by step version of the following project: [https://github.com/mbimbij/aws-serverless-cicd-autonomie](https://github.com/mbimbij/aws-serverless-cicd-autonomie)

 ## pipeline deployment